Fertilizing Bacopa

 Best Time To Fertilize Bacopa

 Bacopas need regular fertilizing to ensure that they thrive.
-For new plants, use a slow-release fertilizer that will feed the plant through the summer.
+For new plants, use one application of a slow-release fertilizer, which will feed the plant through the summer.
 For established outdoor landscape plants, plan to fertilize every two to three weeks.
-Bump that up to every one to two weeks for those grown in containers.
+Bump that up to every one to two weeks for plants grown in containers.

 Another good rule of thumb is to add a water-soluble fertilizer every third watering.
 This helps account for fluctuations in watering throughout the year (e.g., in May you’ll likely be watering less than in August).
 For outdoor plants, adding more compost to the soil will lessen the amount of fertilizer needed.